itt-learning-groups/2021_08_13/README.md

 ### 3. Multiple Deploy Environments

-Check out the [1.0.0 tagged release](https://github.com/us-learn-and-devops/todoapi/tree/1.0.0) of `todoapi` and open the `/build` folder to see what this looks like.
+Check out the [1.0.0 tagged release](https://github.com/us-learn-and-devops/todoapi/tree/1.0.0) of `todoapi` and open the `/build/k8s` folder to see what this looks like.

-(Because this code was committed to version control, I used the values `" <redacted> "` as placeholders for DB_USERNAME and DB_PSWD instead of real values.
-I'll share the username/password with you privately if you'd like to connect to the cloud DB.)
+*(Note: Because this code was committed to version control, I used the values `" <redacted> "` as placeholders for DB_USERNAME and DB_PSWD instead of real values.
+I'll share the username/password with you privately if you'd like to connect to the cloud DB.)*

 The `/build/k8s` folder contains sub-folders for each (`dev`, `qa`, and `prod`) deploy environment, because the `deployment.yaml` and `service.yaml` files must be unique for each environment.